Close Close

 • Note: Faculty will initiate the review process at any time for students who engage in illegal or unethical (as defined by the American Counseling Association’s Code of Ethics) activities or for students whose professional performance is deemed to present an immediate threat to the well-being of others.
 In such cases and depending upon the level of perceived threat, the full counseling faculty may recommend immediate discontinuation from the program.

 2. If the referral takes place at the time when a normal academic term is in session (Fall, Spring or Summer semester), within fourteen (14) calendar days of the receipt of the referral, the PDC chair will contact the student to set up an initial meeting.
 If the referral occurs during a time when normal academic term is not in session (break between semesters, spring recess, etc.), the student will be contacted by the end of the second week an academic term is resumed.
 If the student does not respond within seven (7) calendar days of the receipt of the PDC’s contact to request a meeting, the PDC will send a follow-up request by sending an email, delivery receipt and read receipt requested as well as a letter to the student’s address via first class and certified mail, return receipt requested.
 If the student still does not respond within fourteen (14) calendar days of the student’s first receipt of the follow-up request (whether by email or mail), the University will place a hold on the student’s account.
-If a hold is placed on the student’s account, the student will not be permitted to register for courses, graduate or request a transcript.
+If a hold is placed on the student’s account, the student will not be permitted to register for courses, or graduate.
 The student’s grades will also be withheld.
 The hold will remain in place until the student meets with the PDC.

 3. Present at the initial meeting will be the members of the PDC and the student.
 The student may be assisted or supported at the hearing by an advisor who is a member of the University community.
 A member of the University community shall include any current member of the faculty (other than the referring faculty member(s), administration, or staff).
 Under no circumstances may the advisor be an attorney-at-law or parent.
 The student is responsible for presenting his or her own information, and therefore, advisors are not permitted to speak or to participate directly in the meeting but are only allowed to provide support and/or guidance to the student.
 NOTE: If a student fails to appear to the initial PDC meeting and fails to provide timely and sufficient documentation explaining the failure to appear, the student relinquishes his/her right to be heard before the PDC, and the PDC may develop a professional development plan that the student must sign, and it shall become binding even if the student refuses to do so.
 Alternately, the PDC may consider the student to be non-compliant with the referral and may act in accordance with #7 below.